joomengine/jcb-documentation/069-Join-Fields-in-the-admin-list-view-with-field-relations.md

 Joomla Component Builder (JCB) version **2.8** introduced a powerful new feature: **Field Relations** for joining fields directly within the **Admin List View**.
 This allows you to **combine multiple field values into a single display column** while keeping the ability to **filter and search** using those same fields.

-> ⚠️ If you’ve used **custom scripting** in your component list views before upgrading, note that the new build structure may affect your custom code placement.
+> ⚠️ If you've used **custom scripting** in your component list views before upgrading, note that the new build structure may affect your custom code placement.
 After upgrading, review and reinsert any custom code snippets where needed.

 ---